influxdata/flux/docs/SPEC.md

 KeyValues has the following properties:
 *  `keyCols` list of strings
    A list of columns from which values are extracted
-*  `fn` a predicate function that may by used instead of `keyCols` to identify the set of columns.
+*  `fn` schema function that may by used instead of `keyCols` to identify the set of columns.

 Additional requirements:
 *  Only one of `keyCols` or `fn` may be used in a single call.